aduros/pjs/README.md

 pjs lets you write small and powerful JavaScript programs, similar to awk/sed/grep.
 It works by generating a complete JS program from the provided script, and feeding it each line of standard input.
-The generated program can be reviewed with `--explain`.
+The statically generated program can be reviewed with `--explain`.
 See the EXAMPLES section below to see what pjs can do.

 The latest version of `pjs` can be installed by running: